sheltermanager/asm3/src/static/pages/manual/_sources/animals.rst.txt

 * Costs
 * Diary notes

+Baby Animals
+^^^^^^^^^^^^

-In addition, you can further define a template animal for baby animals (puppies and kittens).
-If the animal's age is under the system defined "baby split" of 6 months by default, the system will first look for templates called TemplateTypeBaby and TemplateSpeciesBaby before falling back to TemplateType and TemplateSpecies.
+In addition, you can further define a template animal that will only be applied to baby animals.
+If the animal's age is under the system default defined "baby split" of 6 months, the system will first look for template animals named TemplateTypeBaby and TemplateSpeciesBaby before falling back to TemplateType and TemplateSpecies if they do not exist.

+Calculating offsets from Date Of Birth
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The default behaviour is to have the system calculate the date offset based on the difference between date brought in and the current item, then add it to the date brought in on the new record.

+If you would prefer to calculate the offset based on the date of birth and the current item, with it similarly being added to the date of birth on the new record, then you can do this by appending DOB to the template animalname, eg:
+TemplateSpeciesBabyDOB to calculate on date of birth for a template that applies to baby animals based on species.

+This feature is particularly useful for vaccinations and other medical treatments (eg: first worm/flea treatment, spay/neuter etc) that are first given to juvenile animals at a fixed age rather than based on when they entered your care.